inspiringsource/shellpomodoro/README.md

 - **Check Version**: Run `shellpomodoro --version` or `shellpomodoro -v`
 - **Abort Session**: Press `Ctrl+C` at any time to abort the current session
 - **Phase Transitions**: Press `Ctrl+E` to end the current phase early (WORK → BREAK, BREAK → next WORK)
+- **Detach Session**: Press `Ctrl+O` to detach the UI while keeping the session running in background
-- **Real-time Display**: See countdown timer, current phase, and instructions
+- **Real-time Display**: See countdown timer, current phase, and hotkey instructions

 ## Detach / Reattach